 Cultural Arts Programmer

 Eliza grew up in Pharr, Texas a small city in El Valle del Río Grande.
 She graduated from Trinity University in San Antonio where she studied communication and creative writing.
-Her passion lies in storytelling – both traditional oral and transmedia storytelling – and the preservation of the stories of her people.
-Eliza primarily serves as a cultural arts programmer, focusing on event programming, technical equipment operation, outreach material design, and as the En Aquellos Tiempos: Fotohistorias of the Westside Project Coordinator.
+Eliza primarily serves as a cultural arts programmer, focusing on event programming, technical equipment operation, outreach material design, and as the En Aquellos Tiempos: Fotohistorias del Westside Project Coordinator.

 Outreach and Intern Coordinator

 Gianna Rendon was born and raised in the Westside of San Antonio and organizes around environmental justice issues- especially around water.
 Gianna went to Our Lady of the Lake University and is currently studying for her Masters in Divinity at Iliff School of Theology.

 Graciela follows in the footsteps of her mother and abuelitas, strong neighborhood women of color cultural workers and activists of San Antonio.
 As a Buena Gente of the Esperanza Peace and Justice Center, a community-based cultural arts/social justice organization, Graciela works with staff and community to develop programs that culturally ground working class and poor people of color, queer people and women, individuals who are survivors of cultural genocide.
 Facilitating conversations on issues of colonization, genocide, power, violence, racism, sexism, and homophobia among others, Graciela works with community members to develop and curate programs such as CineMujer, Uprooted: Tierra, Gente, y Cultura, Palestinians and Other Occupied Peoples, as well as organize gente to challenge oppressive laws in San Antonio, the United States and the world.